Better not to pick up your cell phone with these phone numbers

 Be careful on the phone: these numbers are deceptive

 In February 2022, a number from Frankfurt was the most frequently used number for fraud attempts.
 This can no longer be found in the “Top 10” Spam Phone Numbers ranking as of March.
 However, the number of spam messages ranked first in the month of March.
-On the back is a mobile phone number that wants to make consumers think it has won a lottery and is specifically asking for an IBAN.
+It closely follows the mobile phone number, wanting to make consumers think it has won the lottery and specifically asking for the IBAN.
 In third place is a number from Frankfurt, which is also classified as spam.

 This is how those affected commented on random phone numbers in March